raesene/kube_security_lab/README.md

 ## Demo Setup

 There's a specific pair of playbooks which can be useful for demonstrating Kubernetes vulnerabilities.  the `demo-cluster.yml` brings up a kind cluster with multiple vulnerabilities and the `demo-client-machine.yml` brings up a client container with the Kubernetes Kubeconfig for the demo cluster already installed.
 For this pair, it's important to bring up the cluster before the client machine, so that the kubeconfig file is available to be installed.

+## Some notes on versions

+Some of the exploits we're looking at do not work in the latest versions of Kubernetes, so we're using older versions.
+Specifically :-

+ - `insecure-port.yml` - Uses Kubernetes v1.19.16 which was the last version to support this option.